 - Introduction to College

 - Introduction to Film Studies

 - Career Development

 - Creative Expressions

 - Self-Empowerment

 - Business 101

 - Introduction to Writing

 - Introduction to Soft Skills

 - Introduction to Psychology

+- Introduction to Astronomy

+- Introduction to Debate

+- Music Appreciation

 For youth being released to a less restrictive program (LRP), PEP helps in developing individual employment and education plans, and they assist youth in enrolling into college through Project Rebound and/or Rising Scholars.
 They are a liaison between the youth and the California Department of Rehabilitation which assists the youth in obtaining their birth certificate, ID, driver's license, enrollment into Medi-Cal, book vouchers for school and housing assistance.
 PEP provides one-on-one check-ins as frequently as needed.